Step Up

 Why do it:

 The naysayers are right that protesting alone does little.
-Sure it normalizes our disgust and dismay, but real change takes more.
+Sure it expresses our disgust and dismay which may influence others, but real change takes more.
 Even that 3.5% rule you keep hearing about isn’t a one-day marker.
 It refers to 3.5% of the population engaged in sustained resistance.
 That means a wide range of actions from the brave people following and documenting ICE at considerable personal risk, to everyone volunteering at the food bank.

 Take one step to build connections or reinforce relationships today.
 Follow up with the person who said “we should really get coffee!”
 Check out that candidate’s web site, and consider volunteering.
 Step up and sign up for something!